Healing the Gut

 Pots Talk.
 Remove plastics that leach harmful toxins such as BPA's and into your food.
-Avoid cooking in aluminum pots and Teflon nonstick pans.
+Avoid cooking in aluminium pots and Teflon non-stick pans.
 Look out for the lead in ceramics and be careful of copper pots.
 The safest pots to cook in are glass, stainless steel, and cast iron.

-Detox you kitchen.
+Detox your kitchen.
 Purge your kitchen of processed foods, fast foods, and white sugar.
 Eat organic, free range foods.
 Avoid preservatives, additives, and other chemicals in your food.

-Grow something.
-Growing something you can eat is a very rewarding experience and a great tool and skill to teach children.
+Grow something you can eat is a rewarding experience and a great tool and skill to teach children.
 From fresh green herbs on your kitchen window to a small veggie patch with chooks in a suburban back yard.
-Or if you don't fancy yourself a green thumb you can try fermented products.
+Or if you do not fancy yourself a green thumb you can try fermented products.
 Kefir, kombucha, kimchi, sauerkraut, and pickled vegetables, vary in degree of difficulty and ferment cycles.

 Our first nourishment comes from our mothers.

-It's with the sweetness of mother's milk that our earth center awakens.
+It's with the sweetness of mother's milk that our earth centre awakens.